SuzuSuzu-HaruHaru/league-standings/README.md

 | 3        | Republic of Ireland | 1 | 1 | 1 | 2         | 4             | -2               | **4**  |
 | 4        | Sweden     | 0   | 1     | 2    | 1         | 3             | -2               | **1**  |

+Both FIFA and UEFA agree that the next tiebreaker after points should be goal difference, and the one after that to be the number of goals scored.
+And if this had been a FIFA tournament, then we would have seen that Italy and Belgium, being tied on points, are also tied on goal difference (Italy 2, Begium 2), at which point the tie would be broken in favor of Belgium by looking at how many goals the two teams scored across all matches (Italy 3, Belgium 4).

-Normally one would expect to see Belgium come out on top, as the list of tiebreakers used at the European Championship runs through goal difference (Italy 2, Begium 2) and then goals scored (Italy 3, Belgium 4): however, since UEFA uses the head-to-head score first, the criteria are to be applied only to the matches between the teams concerned in the tie—which in this case was just one match, that Italy had won 2-0 in the very first matchday of the group stage; Italy therefore ranks first on head-to-head points (Italy 2, Belgium 0).
+But UEFA uses the head-to-head method *first*, meaning that any tiebreakers are to be applied only to the matches between the teams concerned in the tie: which in this case was just one match, that Italy had won 2-0 in the very first matchday of the group stage; Italy therefore ranks first on head-to-head points—three to zero, due to Italy winning and Belgium losing.

 #### span